-Nottingham City Council have introduced Selective Licensing which covers 90% of homes in the private rental sector within the city boundary.
+Nottingham City Council introduced Selective Licensing in 2018 which covers 90% of homes in the private rental sector within the city boundary.

 A license is a LEGAL REQUIREMENT for EACH property a Landlord owns within the Nottingham City catchment area.
 You can check whether your property is covered by the proposed license scheme through the Nottingham City Council website by using the following link: geoserver.nottinghamcity.gov.uk/myproperty